Permutize/smart-accounts/docs/core-contracts.md

 - Owner can withdraw accumulated fees in native or ERC-20.

 ### Design Decisions
-- Contract is `Ownable`; only owner can mutate token registry or withdraw.
+- Contract is `Ownable2Step`; only owner can mutate token registry or withdraw.
 - Uses `SafeERC20` for robust ERC-20 transfers.
 - Keeps minimal state (`_supportedTokens`) for simplicity; pricing markup and exchange rates are expected to be determined off-chain (e.g., by backend services).